Skip to main content

 It is important to advocate for AEDs in our schools as AEDs can drastically improve the survival rate of students and adults in schools who suffer from sudden cardiac arrest.1 Once trained, anyone can use an AED; here are some tips to follow when implementing AEDs in your school.

-- A designated staff member should be responsible for maintaining all AEDs within the school.
+2. A designated staff member should be responsible for maintaining all AEDs within the school.
 This means doing monthly maintenance checks such as ensuring the battery and pads are plugged in, ensuring the machine is not beeping, and checking the Active Status Indicator Light is flashing green.
-A log of all monthly maintenance checks should be kept being sure the AED is ready to be used.
+A log of all monthly maintenance checks should be kept to be sure the AED is ready to be used.

-- Implement Life Saving Drills to be prepared for a sudden cardiac arrest emergency.
+4. Implement Life-Saving Drills to be prepared for a sudden cardiac arrest emergency.
 This will help the Cardiac Response Team practice their Cardiac Emergency Action Plan to help save a life in an emergency.
-These drills should be done once annually as cardiac arrest can affect anyone at any age and it is crucial these steps are in place to give someone the best possible chance of surviving.
+These drills should be done once annually, as cardiac arrest can affect anyone at any age, and it is crucial these steps are in place to give someone the best possible chance of surviving

 Andersen LW, Holmberg MJ, Granfeldt A, Lofgren B, Vellano K, McNally BF, et al. on behalf of the CARES Surveillance Group.
 Neighborhood characteristics, bystander automated external defibrillator use, and patient outcomes in public out-of-hospital cardiac arrest.
 Resuscitation 2018;126:72–79.

-The SADS Foundation recommends all children with a SADS condition have an Individualized Care Plan, a Cardiac Emergency Response Plan and an AED program at their school.
+The SADS Foundation recommends that all children with a SADS condition have an Individualized Care Plan, a Cardiac Emergency Response Plan, and an AED program at their school.
 If you have a SADS child at your school and have not had a discussion with their parents about care plans, we strongly suggest you do so today.
-Please view the SADS Foundation School Nurse webpage for additional information, support and resources.
+Please view the SADS Foundation School Nurse webpage for additional information, support, and resources.

 COVID-19 Considerations: Checklist and Guidelines for Schools (ADHS 9/2020)